-Trump laments ‘these endless wars’ amid Syria backlash: ‘In many cases there’s only downside’
+Trump laments ‘endless wars’ amid Syria backlash: ‘In many cases there’s only downside’

 “If we go with the theory of some folks in Washington, who all do well with the military-industrial complex … Dwight Eisenhower had it figured right many years ago,” he said.
 “It’s got tremendous power.
 They like fighting.
 They make a lot of money when they fight.
 But it was time to bring our soldiers back home.”

-The president also spoke of his visits with wounded warriors at Walter Reed National Military Medical Center, such as a trip he made last week.
+The president also spoke of his visits with wounded warriors at Walter Reed National Military Medical Center, such as a trip he made there last week.
 One soldier he met had facial reconstruction for horrific injuries.

 The president awarded five Purple Hearts on that visit.

 He said of those criticizing his military withdrawal in Syria, “It’s easy to talk tough, you know, tough guys, all these tough guys — ‘Let’s keep fighting, let’s keep fighting.’
-For me it’s very hard, when I see that [wounded soldiers], it’s very hard.”
+For me it’s very hard, when I see [wounded soldiers], it’s very hard.”

 Sign up for Daily Newsletters